 Hanson, Allen L. Formerly, Department of Chemistry, Saint Olaf College, Northfield, Minnesota.

-A substance used to enhance the cleansing action of water.
+A formulated product used to enhance the cleansing action of water.
+Detergents are used as domestic and industrial laundry and dish-washing products (see illustration) and cleaners.
 A detergent is an emulsifier, which penetrates and breaks up the oily film that binds dirt particles, and a wetting agent, which helps them to float off.
 Emulsifier molecules have an oil-like nonpolar portion which is drawn into the oil, and a polar group that is water-soluble; by bridging the oil-water interface, they break the oil into dispersible droplets (emulsion).
 As a surfactant, a detergent decreases the surface tension of water to help it penetrate soil.
-See also: Emulsion
+Biodegradability is essential for detergents, which ensures that components of detergents will be broken down by bacterial action to remove them from the environment.
+See also: Biodegradation; Emulsion; Surface tension; Surfactant

 The content above is only an excerpt.